 There he found the creative inspiration he was seeking and eventually settled in England eight years later.
 Kaffe became interested in the world of fashion and worked closely with 70s designer Bill Gibb.

-Kaffe became interested in the world of fashion and during a trip to a Scottish wool mill Kaffe began to be inspired by yarn as an art medium.
-Inspired by the colours in the landscape he was thrilled to find the same colours in yarns and so he bought 20 colours of the Shetland wool and some knitting needles.
-And – as the legend goes – was taught to knit by a fellow passenger on the train home to London.
+It was during a trip to a Scottish wool mill with Gibb that Kaffe first saw the potential of yarn as an art medium.
+Entranced by the colours in the surrounding landscape he bought 20 shades of Shetland wool in the same palette and some knitting needles.
+The legend goes that he was taught to knit by a fellow passenger on the train home to London.

 Kaffe embarked on his first pieces of knitting and his first design appeared as a full page spread in Vogue Knitting magazine.
 He continued to collaborate with Gibb, as well as Italian design house Missoni and began to give lectures and inspirational talks.

 After one such event that he was approached by Rowan founder Stephen Sheard who asked him to produce some kits for Rowan.
 The kits defied all expectations and Kaffe has remained popular with Rowan fans ever since.

 Kaffe’s first book ‘Glorious Knitting’ (Ebury Press, 1985) quickly became an essential addition to any serious knitter’s library and was accompanied by a series for Channel 4, Glorious Colour, a year later.
 By the mid 1980s Kaffe had also become heavily involved in making tapestries.
 He was interested in surface decoration on china and artefacts as well as vegetation and natural landscapes and published Glorious Needlepoint, all about his new obsession.
 This drew him into the field of patchwork and quilting and many subsequent publications and books.